Data-Sci-Intro-2023/Week-4-Geospatial/spatial-analysis.md

 str(occ_larimer)
 ```

-#### Exercise \#2
+### Exercise \#2

 Cool, now you have the distance to the nearest river (in meters) for
 each individual species occurrence, but you want the average distance
 for each species.
 Using what you know of the `dplyr` functions,
 calculate the species average distance, then re-create the bar plot
-below with `ggplot2` to compare the averages:
+below with `ggplot2` to compare the averages (feel free to add more
+customization!):

 ![](images/ex2_barplot.png)

-*Hint*: remember that the new distance column is a ‘units’ data type.
+*Hint*: remember that the new distance column is a ‘units’ data type and
-You will need to coerce that to a numeric column in order to calculate
+may throw an error.
+You will need to coerce that data type in order to
-the mean.
+complete the operation.

 <hr>